 The dissident captain is one of the most hostile officers to the Syrian regime, according to his media statements.
 Al-Wawi, the third son of a family working in agriculture, has eight siblings, and all his male brothers have split from the army and left their civil and military posts.

 With the outbreak of the Syrian revolution in March 2011, following reports of the death of dozens of peaceful demonstrators in different parts of the country by the Syrian security services, many officers and members of the regime's forces have turned against al-Assad, announcing in video statements published on social media their decision, which came as the result of their refusal to participate in massacres against civilians.

-The split of Walid al-Ghashimi, Republican Guard soldier, marked the first public secession announcement on 23 April, 2011, expressed via video footage posted on the internet by Syrian activists.
-The soldier indicated that he split from the army after he and some of his colleagues refused to shoot at demonstrators in the town of Harasta in the countryside of Damascus.
+The split of Walid al-Ghashimi, Republican Guard soldier, marked the first public secession announcement on 23 April 2011, expressed via video footage posted on the internet by Syrian activists.
+The soldier indicated the split from the army after he and some of his colleagues refused to shoot at demonstrators in the town of Harasta in the countryside of Damascus.